agbofred/agbofred.github.io/Lecture/slides/Ch9_0_Imageshop.md

 ::::::{.cols style='align-items: center'}
 ::::col
 - Here you will add buttons to rotate the image left or right (or CW or CCW if you prefer)
-- Most of the difficulty comes in keeping track of of rows and columns
+- Most of the difficulty comes in keeping track of rows and columns
 	- Need to create a new list of lists of the correct dimensions
 	- Need to copy over the pixels from the original to the needed location in the new list
 ::::